CoeCollege-ComputerScience/payroll-requirements-team-no-se/priorities.md

 ### MUST

 * The Accounting team and CFO must have custom functionality and access to this program
     * Defining who has access, and what type of functionality is necessary on the first release for those users is required in order for the payroll system to even ship within basic specifications.
     * This payroll program will be used specifically by accountants and the CFO, with separate functionality for each, such as data entry, auditing and review, data recording, and data output for use in other systems.
 All functions and systems of the program assume access by these specified users, and define what needs to be calculated, implemented, and output.

 * The program uses US Dollars as the currency to be calculated
     * This is a basic requirement of the program that defines the data type being handled, and the location that the program is being used in, which will specify what needs to input, output, and implemented.
     * The main calculations and data variables being used in this payroll program will be currency, and as such, USD is defined as the core value that is being used and calculated.
 Currency conversions, currency value, and data validation may all be required in the payroll system depending on currency data.

 * Program must follow Government regulations
     * Government regulations, especially when handling money, are extremely important factors to consider for most companies, and the customer will always require the first release to be up to standards of regulation.
     * Government regulations may include anything from tax rates, to record structures, to calculation methods, and while some of these things may be provided by the customer (such as the tax rates), there may be different things that need to be included depending on the country.
 Certain deductions, credits, and employee requirements differ depending on the country, and these must be taken into account when calculating payroll.

 * The program must be in the English Language
 * The program must allow for the accounting team to input payroll records per employee

-* Calculations must be made for net pay, federal taxes, state taxes, medical contributions, Retirement Contributions, Deductions, etc
+* Calculations must be made for salary, net pay, federal taxes, state taxes, medical contributions, Retirement Contributions, Deductions, etc
+    * First, these calculations are made individually.
+Each employee should be able to see their final net pay so that they can see their deductions.
+    * Accounting department and the CFO should be able to see the total salaryies, federal/state taxes, medical contributions, etc. so that they know how much total is being paid and how much they have to send to goverment/state for taxes, insurance company for medical etc.

 * Payroll and Tax Documentation must be retained by the customer
+    * The input and output payroll data needs to be retained by the customer, and the system only processes them and doesn't store them itself.
+If the customers want the system to store the data, it can be added in a future release.

 * The payroll system must run on 64bit desktop computers (Windows/Macs)
 * The system must track all employees, including part-time, full-time, etc